d9pouces/PolyArchiv/README.md

   * `--confirm-commands`: require a validation of each action
   * `--config`: specify another config dir
   * `--only-collect-points`: limit operations to the collect points corresponding to this tags (can be used several times)
-  * `--only-remotes`: limit operations to the remote repositories with this tags (can be used several times)
+  * `--only-backup-points`: limit operations to the backup points with this tags (can be used several times)

 Next steps
 ----------